Ashok Leyland School, Hosur

-At the Ashok Leyland School in Hosur we have focused primarily on the student to provide an environment conducive to learning which is friendly and not alienating and comprising spaces designed to allow teachers the facility to use innovative methods in their class rooms.
-The facilities have therefore been grouped in clusters creating:
+At the Ashok Leyland School in Hosur focuses to provide the student an environment, conducive to learning which is friendly and not alienating and comprising spaces designed to allow teachers the facility to use innovative methods in their class rooms.

 As the site is located in the middle of a large industrial area it was all the more important to bring in a human quality in terms of the scale of buildings and materials used.
 While the need to maintain a human scale influenced the decision to provide tiled roofs, it was also guided by the environmental principle of maximizing the use of recyclable or re-usable materials.
 Other environment friendly features such as complete natural lighting during daylight hours and abundant cross ventilation for all rooms reduces the energy requirements to the bare minimum.